lukaspustina/mhost/docs/mhost.1.md

 --timeout *timeout*
 : Sets timeout for server responses in sec.
 The default is 5 sec.

+--show-nxdomain
+: Shows NXDOMAIN responses that servers send if no records can be found for a domain name.

 --show-unsupported
 : Show unsupported resource records.
 In case an "any" request is performed and unsupported resource records received, these records will be shown in an unparsed fashion.